-Second teen dies after chase/crash Monday night in Fayetteville
+Second teen dies after chase, crash Monday night in Fayetteville

-FAYETTEVILLE, NC (WTVD) --Two teens have died after a chase ended in a crash Monday night in Fayetteville.
+FAYETTEVILLE, NC (WTVD) --Two teens were killed in a chase that ended in a crash Monday night in Fayetteville.

-Authorities identified one as 17-year-old Moses Jackson, saying he died from his injuries.
+Moses Jackson, 17, and Asia Boka, 18, both died from their injuries.

-ABC11 has learned that Asia Boka, 18, also succumbed to her injuries.
+18 year old Asia Boka was a senior at Pine Forest High School.
+She was one of the teens killed in a car crash last night.
+Her mother told me she would have turned 19 next week.
+At 11: why the sheriff's deputy followed the teen driver in the first place #ABC11 pic.twitter.com/SQIMyR6j1j— Akilah Davis (@DavisABC11) April 4, 2018

-Police confirmed that the two vehicles involved in the crash were a 2017 Kia and a 2016 Hyundai.
+Police said the two vehicles involved in the crash were a 2017 Kia and a 2016 Hyundai.
 The Hyundai was occupied by one person, while the Kia was occupied by five people.

 The driver of the Kia was identified as a 15-year-old boy.

-Another 18-year-old girl and one 16-year-old girl were also injured.
+An 18-year-old girl and one 16-year-old girl were also injured.

 Police said the preliminary investigation showed that a Kia sedan being pursued by a deputy with the Cumberland County Sheriff's Office ran a red light at the intersection and collided with a Hyundai.
 Two people in the Kia were ejected from the car.